CDCgov/Rnssp-templates-docs/content/templates/dqfilters/_index.en.md

 * NSSP Username: NSSP ESSENCE account username
 * NSSP Password: NSSP account password
+* Start Date Year: First year of time period of interest.
+The report will automatically select the correct data quality filter years that cover data from the start year to the present year.
 * Site ID: Geographic region.
 Can be national or a participating site.
+Multiple sites can be selected.
+* Facility Type(s): Facility classifications to be included in the report.
+* Limit visits to HasBeenE = Yes?"
+If yes, only emergency department visits (HasBeenE = Yes) will be included.
+If no, all visits will be included.

 ---
 ## Output